Walleclipse/AGPC/README.md

 ## Automatic Generation of Personalized Comment Based on User Profile
-- This is the code for ACL2019 student research workshop paper *Automatic Generation of Personalized Comment Based on User Profile*
+- This is the code for ACL2019 student research workshop paper *AGPC: Automatic Generation of Personalized Comment Based on User Profile*

 ### Requirements
 * Python 3.6